 Paula Silveira Orlando

-Paula Silveira Orlando’s research focuses on the role and implications of emerging communication technologies for social movements and their impact in shaping public discourse and policies related particularly to women’s rights in Latin America.
-Previous research examined visual representations of HIV/AIDS in Africa utilized by international development organizations, and the relationship between women’s rights violations and HIV/AIDS prevalence in Zambia.
+Paula Orlando’s research focuses on alternative and activist media, social movements and state violence in Brazil.
+Her previous research examined the visual representations of HIV/AIDS in Africa utilized by international development organizations, and the relationship between women’s rights violations and HIV/AIDS prevalence in Zambia.
 Paula's professional background includes experience as a newspaper reporter and magazine editor in her native Brazil as well as work in international development in Zambia.
-She received a B.A. in Journalism from São Paulo State University and an M.S. in Political Science from Illinois State University (ISU).
+She received a B.A. in Journalism from São Paulo State University (UNESP) and a M.S. in Political Science from Illinois State University (ISU).
 Her doctoral research has been supported by the Tinker Foundation through Center for Latin American & Latino Studies at American University.

 Jamie Schleser joins SOC after five years as a publishing professional, most recently working as a Senior Editor specializing in cookbooks at an international firm near Chicago.
 She has also spent time as a food stylist during the production of a regular series for the Food Network and various national morning news show segments.
 Schleser's research interests include the intersection of food culture and media as well as the role of Internet Communication Technologies (ICT) in the processes of collective memory, historical narrative formation, and memorialization.
 Past research has included historiographical film studies, rhetoric of advertising, and virtual communities.
 Degrees: B.S.
 Media Studies, University of Illinois at Urbana-Champaign; A.A.S.
 Culinary Arts, Kendall College; M.A. (with Distinction) Media, Culture & Society, DePaul University